OrfeasLitos/cerberus-script/README.md

 Bitcoin script for "Cerberus - Incentivizing Watchtowers", implemented with the [bcoin.js](https://github.com/bcoin-org/bcoin/) library.

+How to setup and verify the implementation:
+1. Clone this repository
+1. go to the top directory of the repository
+1. `npm install` (assumes a working `npm` and `nodejs` installation. nodejs v12 is not yet supported due to limitations of the `bcoin` library.)
+1. `npm test`

 Let channel between Alice (with funds `a`) and Bob (with funds `b`).
 Bob employs watchtower W. All scripts are P2WSH.